meteor-factory/processes/Invoicing.md

 # Invoicing

-* Create an invoice for every project/ client you work for (including Meteorfactory for open source work)
+** Create an invoice for every project/ client you work for (including Meteorfactory for open source work) **

 An invoice includes
-* * Your hours in that month for the specific client
+* Your hours in that month for the specific client, your rate, multiply those two
-* * Your rate
+* Your name + address
-* * Multiply those two
+* An invoice number (you can create your own system of numbers + letters.
+It just have to be unique for each one)
-* * Also include: Your name + address + a invoice number (you can create your own system of numbers + letters.
-It just have to be unique for each one) + a date
+* A date

-* Address the invoice to:
+Address the invoice to:

 ```
 Code2Create Limited